 There are many benefits to rear hub motors.
 Rear hub motors come in a wide range of power options, from about 250 watts all the way 1000 watts, which is made possible by a structural platform (seat and chain stays) that can handle the high torque from the motor.

-In a rear hub motor configuration, there is less tendency for the rear wheel to spin out when riding over gravel or other uneven surfaces, when compared to front wheel drives.
-They can also be setup to provide electric power with a throttle and/or cadence or torque sensor pedal assist.
+A rear hub motor configuration has less tendency than front wheel drives for the rear wheel to spin out when riding over gravel or other uneven surfaces.
+They can also be set up to provide electric power with a throttle and/or cadence or torque sensor pedal assist.

-One thing to consider before buying an ebike with a rear hub motor is the fact that they can be a little cumbersome to install or remove, because you will need to work around the gear cassette and derailleur (unless, of course, the hub motor is internally geared).
+One thing to consider before buying an ebike with a rear hub motor is the fact that they can be a little cumbersome to install or remove.
+You will need to work around the gear cassette and derailleur (unless, of course, the hub motor is internally geared).

-Also, rear hub motor powered ebikes may tend to bog down on long, steep climbs when compared to mid-drive ebikes (but less so when compared to front hub motor drives).
+Also, rear-hub-motor-powered ebikes may tend to bog down on long, steep climbs more than mid-drive ebikes (but less than front hub motor drives).
 Make sure when shopping for a rear hub motor ebike that it has larger spokes and sturdy rims, which are needed to handle the extra torque.

-While not as common as hub or mid-drive motors, some ebikes come equipped with all-in-one wheels, where the motor, electric battery and controller are all housed within the front or rear wheel.
-The pulling effect of front hubs motors, and the pushing effect rear hub motors, described above, would also apply to all-in-one configurations.
+While not as common as hub or mid-drive motors, some ebikes come equipped with all-in-one wheels, where the motor, electric battery, and controller are all housed within the front or rear wheel.
+The pulling effect of front hub motors and the pushing effect of rear hub motors, described above, would also apply to all-in-one configurations.

 Because all-in-one systems house the battery and motor together, excessive heat from the motor can affect the performance and lifespan of the battery.
 Some higher end bikes with all-in-one systems have addressed this issue with proper insulation, but a buyer should review each system on a case-by-case basis.

-Whichever motor you decide is right for you, alway make sure that you buy your ebike from a reputable supplier who warranties their products.
-And it should go without saying, please always wear a bicycle helmet, even for the shortest rides in the safest places.
+Whichever motor you decide is right for you, alway make sure that you buy your ebike from a reputable supplier that guarantees its products.
+And it should go without saying that you should always wear a bicycle helmet, even for the shortest rides in the safest places.